 Students will collaboratively project manage the development of the solution to support an organised approach to problem solving.

-In this area of study students develop the design they prepared in Unit 3, Area of Study 2, into infographics or dynamic data visualisations that address the student’s
+In this area of study students manipulate their data with spreadsheets and databases and then develop the design they prepared in Unit 3, Area of Study 2, into infographics or dynamic data visualisations that address the student’s research question.

-In this area of study students focus on data and information security and its importance to an organisation.
-Students investigate security strategies used by an organisation to manage the storage, communication and disposal of data and information in their networked environment.
-They examine the threats to this data and information and evaluate the methods an organisation uses to protect their data and information.
-Students consider the consequences for an organisation that fails to protect their data and information.
-They recommend strategies to reduce the threats to data and information, considering the key legal requirements and any ethical issues faced by the organisation.
+Major data breaches involving large Australian companies and businesses have increased over the last few years.
+These have impacted millions of Australians.
+In this area of study, students investigate emerging trends in cyber security and focus on data and information security and its importance to organisations.
+Students investigate security strategies used by an organisation to manage the collection, communication and security of data and information in its networked environment.
+They examine the threats to this data and information and evaluate the methods an organisation uses to protect its data and information.
+Students consider the consequences for an organisation that fails to protect its data and information and recommend strategies to reduce the threats to data and information, considering the key legal requirements and any ethical issues faced by the organisation, including those posed using artificial intelligence.

 For further information visit here.